 Candylab Toys is a small company in Brooklyn, New York that builds some of the most awesome wooden toy cars ever.
-The company launched a Kickstarter to develop its new line of cars.
 Our bet is a lot of adults (see: Us) end up buying them for themselves.

 Vlad Dragusin noticed that most of the toy cars you see on the market today were made of ever-cheaper grades of chromed plastic, designed to fall apart mere moments after they were taken out of the package.
 He set out to design a better toy car that would not only hold up to the rigors of a three-year-old driver, but had the “glamorous ’60s American modernist vibe” that made the automobiles of the late 1960s the objects of the world’s desire.

 He’s not screwing around.
 Vlad Dragusin is an AIA-certified architect, and he’s worked on projects around the globe, including some amazing modernist projects in Bucharest that recall the mod-era architecture of the 1960s in the United States.

 The challenge with building a cool toy car out of wood is that while wood can accept intricate designs, the cost of manufacture would quickly outpace the price one could charge.
 The cars he builds are immediately recognizable to anyone familiar with the cars of the 1960s, but they’re not so brand specific that you’d have to license a design.
 “It was a mix based on my personal tastes,” he told BestRide.
 “I like the ‘slab-lithic’ [design] of the ’60s and ’70s cars, as well as based on woodworking restrictions.”

 For around $30 a piece, these are heirloom toys you can see your grandkids playing with after your own kids have used up a lot of creative energy on them.

 Here’s a rundown of the cars available for sale right now: